 For Welker, the biggest red flag is when job seekers don’t know why he should hire them.
-“I sometimes feel that they expect to be hired because they applied for the job and attended the interview,” he said.
 Candidates also sometimes start listing general qualities, such as “hard worker,” “good communicator” and “fast learner,” but fail to connect with the role itself.
 Not preparing dashes the opportunity to shine — even worse, it can make a candidate appear more like a liability than an asset, Welker said.

 Don’t Brag or Be Arrogant

-A candidate once told Randy Rivera that there was no chance Rivera would ever regret hiring them.
-“It struck me,” said Rivera, executive director at FinTEx, a Chicago nonprofit that helps fintech companies grow, and chief engagement officer at Quointec, the tech subsidiary at law firm Actuate Law.
-“The brash comment immediately put me off,” he said.
+A candidate once told Randy Rivera, executive director at FinTEx and chief engagement officer at Quointec, that there was no chance Rivera would ever regret hiring them.
+“It struck me,” said Rivera, “the brash comment immediately put me off.”

 Rivera followed up by asking the candidate if he knew anyone who would disagree, and the candidate responded with a long list of who would and why.
 “In short, the response was, ‘here’s a reason everyone’s wrong, but I am right,’” he said.

 Hiring managers, Rivera said, want to hire people who can do their jobs with minimal excuses and drama.
 “Don’t put on a performance,” he said.
 “Focus on the positive aspects of your experience, be honest about what you are working on and do not over-promise or over explain.”
 Rivera said that interviewers can tell if a candidate is lying or deliberately leaving out information, so honesty and owning your truths are the best policies.
 “Anything else injects doubt,” he said.

 Avoid Financial Talk